-Luchtsenko suggested that the embassy was under pressure, because it did not want the Americans to see who is funded by their taxes.
-“At that time, the Ambassador believed that our interrogations of Ukrainian citizens, Ukrainian civil servants, who often visited the US Embassy, could cast a shadow on this anti-corruption policy,” he said.
+Luchtsenko suggested that the embassy was under pressure, as it did not want the Americans to see who is funded by their taxes.
+“At the time, the Ambassador believed that our interrogations of Ukrainian citizens, Ukrainian civil servants who often visited the US Embassy, could cast a shadow on this anti-corruption policy,” he said.

 Government officials privately said that they wanted the Ukrainian prosecutors to fall behind AntAC because they were afraid that the investigation would be a retribution for the efforts of the anti-corruption reform team in Ukraine.

-Officials acknowledged that this was an unusual intervention.
-“Usually we don’t tell police countries whom they can and cannot persecute, unless it concerns an American citizen who, according to our data, is wrongfully accused,” said one official.
+Officials admitted that this was an unusual interference.
+“We usually do not tell police countries who they can and cannot pursue, unless it concerns an American citizen who, according to our information, has been wrongfully accused,” one official said.

 As a result, no action was taken against AntAC, and today it is flourishing.
 However, the story takes on a new meaning.

 First, it contradicts the official statement of the State Department issued last week, after Lutsenko first mentioned the list of persons received from the ambassador.
 The embassy replied that the statement was fabricated and is a sign that corruption in Ukraine is alive and well.